sumbach/lkitching.github.io/_clojure_jvm/05_dependencies.md

 ## Maven application development

 With the library published to our local repository, we decide to convert our test application into a Maven project as well.
-Again we setup the directory layout and POM files:
+Again we set up the directory layout and POM files:

 ```